How to Evaluate the Effectiveness of Your Recruiting Sources

 - Provide hires that quickly assimilate to the office environment and assigned work?

 You may want a recruiting source that checks a number of these boxes, but determining what is most important for your organization provides a fair measuring stick for any new recruiting source you try.
-Set a KPI that you can revisit monthly, and share this all important metric with your recruiting team, as well as the vendors you may be evaluating as part of this process.
+Set a KPI that you can revisit monthly, or weekly and share this all-important metric with your recruiting team, as well as the vendors that you might be evaluating as part of this process.

 3. Be clear on logistics and reporting.

-Recruiting technology solutions can provide consistent, valid data that makes certain that evaluation of effectiveness is a breeze.
-When you initially create your KPIs, make sure you know who is pulling them and from where and when, so it’s an apples to apples comparison.
+Recruiting technology solutions typically provide consistent, valid data that makes certain that evaluating the effectiveness of the source a breeze.
+When creating your KPIs, make sure you know who is compiling data and from where and when, so it’s an apples to apples comparison.

 4. Establish a plan to effectively manage results.

-Data collection and analysis means nothing if you don’t do anything with the results.
 If you take time to track the effectiveness of a source, you must have a plan in place to handle those that are not up to par.
-By establishing a plan, recruiters can rest easy knowing that they are armed with the ability to do something about the ineffective source rather than do nothing.
+By establishing a plan, recruiters can rest easy knowing that they are armed with the ability to do something about an ineffective source rather than continuing with a source that is not achieving the desired results.

 You’ve taken the time to set a KPI to evaluate effectiveness, but what you do with it next is what matters.
 If you have a wildly successful campaign or source, do you plan to redouble efforts in that area?
 If a certain source proves slow but crucial, how will you manage that piece?
-Coming up with solutions before you get your results will help your decision remain objective and strategic.
+Coming up with solutions before you get your results will help your decision remain objective and strategic and reducing the time to assess.

 5. Make your plan known.

 Excellent recruiting sources are key to finding exceptional talent to take your business to the next level.
-It is crucial for recruiting teams to evaluate current sources and try new ones if they want to have a competitive edge.
-Use these five steps to start evaluating your sources today and get ahead of the pack.
+It is crucial for recruiting teams to evaluate current sources and explore new ones if they want to have a competitive edge.
+Use these six steps to start evaluating your sources today and get ahead of the pack.